amywutoo/DropboxCarousel/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. How to scroll horizontality with menu
+1. How to scroll horizontality with menu (User can page between the screens)
-2. Creating segue programmatically
+2. Creating segue programmatically (ie: signed in screen)

 ### Video Walkthrough